U.S. soldiers couldn't file claims against DOD doctors — until now

-"[My daughter] screamed and yelled that she was so happy and proud," said Stayskal.
-"I just sat and smiled and pondered on the last year and everything that has been."
+"[My daughter] screamed and yelled that she was so happy and proud," Stayskal said.
+"I just sat and smiled and pondered on the last year and everything that has been.

-Stayskal, a 38-year-old Green Beret based at Ft.
+Stayskal, 38, a Green Beret based at Ft.
 Bragg, North Carolina, is living with terminal lung cancer.
-After military doctors failed to diagnose his illness in 2017, Stayskal found out that not only was it terminal, but a 70-year-old Supreme Court ruling blocked him from suing the military.
+After military doctors failed to diagnose his illness in 2017, he found out that not only was it terminal, but also a 70-year-old Supreme Court ruling blocked him from suing the military.

 Those Who Serve: Investigation into medical negligence in the militaryNov.
 12, 201902:17

-In 2018, as NBC Nightly News detailed in November, Stayskal began fighting to hold the military accountable, with the help of his lawyer Natalie Khawam and Rep. Jackie Speier, D-Calif., chair of the House Armed Services Committee Military Personnel Subcommittee.
+In 2018, as NBC Nightly News detailed in November, Stayskal began fighting to hold the military accountable with the help of his lawyer Natalie Khawam and Rep. Jackie Speier, D-Calif., chair of the House Armed Services Committee's Military Personnel Subcommittee.

 On Friday evening, President Donald Trump is expected to sign the National Defense Authorization Act (NDAA), which includes a provision — inspired by Stayskal's lobbying — that will allow service members, for the first time, to file claims against the military for alleged medical malpractice in military facilities.
 The Congressional Budget Office estimates it will cost $400 million over 10 years to cover the claims.

 Stayskal said learning of the success of what began as the SFC Richard Stayskal Military Medical Accountability Act of 2019 made him think about his family — and about his fellow service members.
-"I think about them all the time, and they've been a part of me for this journey," said Stayskal.
+"I think about them all the time, and they've been a part of me for this journey," he said.
 "I've won this for all of us."

 "I want them to know that it's there to protect them," he said.
 "To know that their families are protected.
 It should be a good feeling that we're being thought of and included."